microsoft/reactxp/docs/docs/components/view.md

 // If not defined, title prop is used.
 accessibilityLabel: string = undefined;

-// Hide the component from screen readers?
-accessibilityHidden: boolean = false;

 // Traits used to hint screen readers, etc.
 accessibilityTraits: AccessibilityTrait | AccessibilityTrait[] = undefined;